J0hn-B/raspberry_pi_k3s/readme.md

 2) Connect Raspberry Pi with ethernet cable and boot

 3) Find Rasberry Pi IP.
-You can use nmap or fing     <https://www.fing.com/products/fing-desktop>
+You can use nmap or fing: > <https://www.fing.com/products/fing-desktop>

 4) Each node must have a unique **hostname**